In This Article

 Ideal for: Medium to big families with two or three cooks.

 Expert recommendation: For an efficient golden triangle, place the cooktop and sink on opposite counters.
-In this modular kitchen guide we have covered how to plan a kitchen for effective work triangle.
+In this modular kitchen guide we have covered how to plan a kitchen for an effective work triangle.

 - A highly efficient layout since it reduces the movement involved for each task